Maddremor/cdda-Maddremors-Mods/README.md

 # Sarcophagi-Access
 An alternate method to get access to the Hazardous Waste Sarcophagus.

+# Sunken-Bridges
+Makes bridges count as crossable for both cars and boats.
+Has the side effect of allowing fish to swim over bridges.

 # The-Cool-Mod
 Adds a dragable cooler.
 Cooling not guaranteed.